Generative Adversarial Networks with Python

 In this new Ebook written in the friendly Machine Learning Mastery style that you’re used to, skip the math and jump straight to getting results.

-With clear explanations, standard Python libraries, and step-by-step tutorial lessons, you’ll discover how to develop Generative Adversarial Networks for your own computer vision projects.
+With clear explanations, standard Python libraries (Keras and TensorFlow 2), and step-by-step tutorial lessons, you’ll discover how to develop Generative Adversarial Networks for your own computer vision projects.

 About this Ebook: